top of page

 20:45 – A&E at the Royal Derby Hospital

 When Sam started to regain consciousness he was immediately blue lighted to Derby Children's A&E. In A&E whilst he was sitting up on the bed, he was not interacting, not talking to me, he seems to be just staring straight ahead.
 He normally would have wanted cuddles from me, he should have been frightened, but there was nothing.
-Call it mothers intuition, but I know something was seriously wrong.
+Call it mothers intuition, but I knew something was seriously wrong.
 Sam hadn’t spoken since his first seizure at 8pm - I was so worried.

 22:30 - Resus

 Once the A&E team felt Sam had stabilised he was admitted to HDU.
 I was given a fold-down bed opposite him and encouraged to go to sleep as Sam was “fine”.
 But I knew Sam wasn’t fine, and there was no way I could go to sleep whilst my little boy was so critically ill.
-I am wired with anxiety and worry - I knew something was massively wrong with him.
+I was wired with anxiety and worry - I knew something was massively wrong with him.

 02:30 – Sam had more seizures